Jean-Baptiste Lamarck: Biography

+In 1794, Lamarck published Recherches sur les causes des principaux faits physiques and began a controversial, multi-year intellectual attack on the nascent theories about chemistry of Antoine Lavoisier, which he opposed on philosophical grounds.
+Lamarck had written the work and presented it to the French Academy of Sciences in 1780, but because he had been busy with his botanical work at the time, it had remained unpublished until 1794.
+Lamarck's own ideas about chemistry were largely ignored, leaving him embittered and convinced that the contemporary scientific establishment was dominated by selfish individuals and that much of contemporary science was unphilosophical.

-In his first six years as professor, Lamarck published only one paper, in 1798, on the influence of the moon on the Earth's atmosphere.
+In his first six years as professor, Lamarck published only one paper, in 1798, which was a paper about the influence of the moon on the Earth's atmosphere.
 Lamarck began as an essentialist who believed species were unchanging; however, after working on the molluscs of the Paris Basin, he grew convinced that transmutation or change in the nature of a species occurred over time.
-He set out to develop an explanation, and on 11 May 1800 (the 21st day of Floreal, Year VIII, in the revolutionary timescale used in France at the time), he presented a lecture at the Muséum national d'histoire naturelle in which he first outlined his newly developing ideas about evolution.
+His observation of changes in mollusc assemblages in Europe over geologic time led him to conclude that the molluscs had evolved over time as the environment changed, and he rejected the alternative explanations of extinction and migration for the faunal changes he observed.
+He set out to develop an explanation, and on 11 May 1800 (the 21st day of Floréal, Year VIII, in the revolutionary timescale used in France at the time), he presented a lecture at the Muséum national d'histoire naturelle in which he first outlined his newly developing ideas about evolution.